 - Medicare is free: there are 3 types of Medicare.
 Part A for the hospital is free, but Part B (doctor visit), and Part D (for drugs) have a monthly premium.
 Some Medicare Advantage plans (Medicare managed by private carriers) have low or no monthly premiums, however.

 Regardless of which health insurance plan you choose, you may come across a surprise medical bill after receiving medical care or having to pay out of pocket before meeting the deductible.

 There are two common scenarios in which you would receive a surprise medical bill: insurance companies can deny a claim submitted by the hospital or determine that the hospital is out of your network.

 You can read more about these bills and how to avoid them here.

 Average Health Insurance Cost Per-Person in 50 States

-The table below is adapted from the ValuePenguin article on Average Cost of Health Insurance in 2020.
-These costs are for a 21 year old applicant.
+The table below is adapted from the ValuePenguin article on the Average Cost of Health Insurance in 2020.
+These costs are for a 21-year-old applicant.

 |State||Monthly Cost||Annual Cost||% Change vs Avg.|